4yn/wpkpp/README.md

 ### `wpkpp grade [task] [file.(wpk|wpkm)]`

 Grades a woodpecker task.
 Currently implemented up to stage 5.
+See the [original repo](https://github.com/radical-semiconductor/woodpecker/#task-description) for full task description.

 Challenge testcases are seeded according to the `WPKPP_SEED` environment variable.